This post was updated on Wednesday, September 9 to reflect that all private lessons will continue to be held online during the fall of 2020.

 Fall registration opens August 3rd, and we’re excited to welcome Merit families back for another year of music making!
-In light of the COVID-19 pandemic, Merit School of Music will continue to host the majority of our fall programming online.
+In light of the COVID-19 pandemic, Merit School of Music will continue to host our fall programming online.
 As we saw in our recent Virtual Showcase concert, Merit students are accomplishing remarkable things in their online lessons and classes.
 The music doesn’t have to stop just because we’re all staying safe at home!

 Here are some important programming changes that Merit families should take note of ahead of fall registration: